Private School Act

 Article 13

-The first president of a school legal person shall submit pertinent information to the legal person authority within 30 days following his/her election.
+The first chairperson of a school legal person shall submit pertinent information to the competent authority of legal persons within 30 days following his/her election.
 The legal person authority shall forward the information to the court of the place in which the head office of the legal person is located for registration.

-Reelection and by-election of the president, board members and supervisors following registration and occurrence of other changes to the registration shall be submitted to the legal person authority for relaying the changes to the abovementioned court for a change in registration.
+Reelection and by-election of the chairperson, board members and supervisors following registration and occurrence of other changes to the registration shall be submitted to the competent authority of legal persons, which shall then be approved and forwarded to the submission to the above-mentioned court for a change in registration.

 Article 14

-The founder(s) shall transfer all matters regarding the organizing of the school legal person to the first board members within three months following their endorsement by the legal person authority, with ownership of the donated assets transferred to the school legal person.
+The founder(s) shall transfer all matters regarding the organizing of the school legal person to the first cohort of board members within three months following the approval of the competent authority of legal persons, with ownership of all donated assets transferred to the school legal person.

 Section 3: The Board, Board Members and Supervisors